 Are developmental edits right for me?

 If you have been working on your manuscript but feel like something is missing, or have had people tell you they sense something is missing, a developmental edit may uncover the problem.
+(And if you’re not sure, you can always ask me for help regardless!)

 However, like any part of the editing process, you need a thick skin, and this rings true with developmental edits.
 You may have to do a major overhaul to your work, and so if an editor recommends developmental edits, it’s worth considering how much time and effort you’re willing to do to make your story great.
+If you come into the process with an open mind, you’ll find a lot more success than if you have decided your story is fine as-is and doesn’t need that full review.

 What is Line Editing?